 The members of Section Leadership Councils shall hold office until their successors have been appointed.
 Council members may serve up to two consecutive three-year terms.
 After a three-year hiatus from a given Section Leadership Council, members may be reappointed to that Section Leadership Council.

-ARTICLE VII – Officers
+ARTICLE VIII – Officers

-If the President is unable to fulfill the duties of the office (e.g. resigns for any reason, a prolonged illness, temporary absence, etc), the President Elect shall immediately assume the office of President.
-If the vacancy is less than 8 months from the end of the current term, then the President Elect will serve for the duration of the vacated, unexpired term, as well as for the following year.
-If the period of the vacancy is (or is expected to be) 8 months or longer, the Nominating Committee shall nominate a new President Elect for approval to the Board of Trustees, who will subsequently assume the Presidency and serve for one year.
+If the President is unable to fulfill the duties of the office (e.g. resigns for any reason, a prolonged illness, temporary absence, etc), the Vice President shall immediately assume the office of President.
+If the vacancy is less than eight months from the end of the current term, then the President Elect will serve for the duration of the vacated, unexpired term, as well as for the following year.
+If the period of the vacancy is (or is expected to be) eight months or longer, the Nominating Committee shall nominate a new President Elect for approval to the Board of Trustees, who will subsequently assume the Presidency and serve for one year.
 Both the President and the President Elect, who assumed the office during the absence, will both be considered to have served a term as President of the College.

 The Chair of the Board of Governors shall serve as Secretary of the College for a non-renewable one year term.
 He/she shall also perform such other duties as may be delegated by the Board of Trustees.

 Section 8 - TREASURER